 We will respond to your request within 30 calendar days unless an extension is granted.
 We may charge a reasonable fee to provide information, but not to make a correction.
 We will advise you of any fees that may apply before beginning to process your request.

 Questions and complaints

-If you have a question or concern about any collection, use or disclosure of personal information by BC Wildlife Federation, or about a request for access to your own personal information, please contact:
+If you have a question or concern about any collection, use or disclosure of personal information by the B.C.
+Wildlife Federation or about a request for access to your own personal information, please contact:

 If you are not satisfied with the response you receive, you should contact the Information and Privacy Commissioner of British Columbia: